Interpreting Knowledge Graph Relation Representation from Word Embeddings: Evidence linking knowledge graph and word embeddings

-Tables \ref{table:hitsat10} and \ref{table:nellhitsat10} report results (hits@10) for each relation and include our relation categorisation and known confounding influences: percentage of relation instances in the training and test sets (approximately equal), number of instances in the test set, Krackhardt hierarchy score (see Appx. \ref{sec:krackhardt}) \citep{krackhardt2014graph, balazevic2019multi} and maximum and average shortest path between any two related nodes.
-A further confounding effect is dependence between relations. \cite{balazevic2019tucker} and \cite{lacroix2018canonical} show that constraining the rank of relation representations benefits datasets with many relations (particularly when the number of instances per relation is low) due to multi-task learning, which is expected to benefit TuckER on the NELL-995 dataset (200 relations).
-Note that all models have a comparable number of free parameters.
+\keypoint{Ranking performance:} Tables \ref{table:hitsat10} and \ref{table:nellhitsat10} report Hits@10 for each relation and include the relation type as well as known confounding influences: percentage of relation instances in the training and test sets (approximately equal), the actual number of instances in the test set (causing some results to be highly granular), Krackhardt hierarchy score (see Appx. \ref{sec:krackhardt}) \citep{krackhardt2014graph, balazevic2019multi} and maximum and average shortest path between any two related nodes.
+A further confounding effect is dependence between relations: \citet{lacroix2018canonical} and \citet{balazevic2019tucker} independently show that constraining the rank of relation representations is beneficial for datasets with many relations due to \textit{multi-task learning}, particularly when the number of instances per relation is low.
+This is expected to benefit TuckER on the NELL-995 dataset (200 relations).

-\textbf{P1:} As predicted, all models tend to perform best at type R relations, with a clear performance gap to other relation types.
-Also, performance on type S relations appears higher in general than type C. Additive-only models (TransE, $\text{MuRE}_\mI$) perform most poorly on average, in line with prediction since all relation types involve a relatedness component.
-They achieve their best results on type R relations, where the relation vector can be zero/small.
-Multiplicative-only DistMult performs well, sometimes best, on type R relations, fitting expectation as it can fully represent those relations and has no additional parameters that may overfit to noise (which may explain where MuRE performs slightly worse).
-As expected, MuRE, performs best on average (particularly on WN18RR), and most strongly on S and C type relations that require both multiplicative and additive components.
-The comparable performance of TuckER on NELL-995 is explained by its ability for multi-task learning.
+As predicted in P1(a), all models tend to perform best at type R relations, with a clear performance gap to other relation types.
+Also, performance on type S relations appears higher in general than type C. In accordance with P1(b), additive-only models (TransE, $\text{MuRE}_\mI$) perform worst on average since all relation types involve (multiplicative) relatedness.
+Best performance is achieved on type R relations, which can be represented by a small/zero additive vector.
+Multiplicative-only DistMult performs well, sometimes best, on type R relations, fitting expectation as it can represent those relations and has no inessential parameters, e.g. that may overfit to noise, which may explain instances where MuRE performs slightly worse.
+As expected, MuRE, performs best overall (particularly on WN18RR), and most strongly on S and C type relations, predicted to require both multiplicative and additive components.
+Comparable performance of TuckER on NELL-995 may be explained by its multi-task learning ability.